The excitement to visit Goa gets doubled, especially when you are going to Goa for the first time.

 9. Avoid staying in Hostels with Kids

-10. Avoid clicking Strangers on Beach
+10. Avoid clicking Strangers on the Beach

 Avoid taking photos and videos of the people on the beaches.
 Let people enjoy their privacy.

-Zoom-in and close up’s – A big NO.
+Zoom-in and close-ups are A big NO.

 12. Bus Interchange option

-13. Overcrowded Buses during Afternoon
+13. Avoid Overcrowded Buses in the Afternoon

-You cannot put your hands inside the pocket because you will be holding bars from both of your hands.
-You don’t want to create any confusion by taking your one hand down in front of someone’s pocket, right?
+You cannot put your hands inside the pocket because you will hold bars from both hands.
+You do not want to confuse yourself by taking your one hand down.

 14. Don’t expect a lift on your own